SassDoc/sassdoc.github.io/extra-tools/index.md

 }
 {% endhighlight %}

-On the other hand, a relative path like `"relative/path/to/icon.png"` would leave `ctx.shortcutIcon` as:
+To use the relative path `relative/path/to/icon.png` in `ctx.shortcutIcon`:

 {% highlight js %}
 {